jbmatson/petstore/README.md

 ### To do list ###
 This is still a work in progress unfortunately...
 * Pet PhotoUrls property is not yet implemented.
 * Angular front end is still a work in progress.
 The PetService is making the correct API call to the backend to retrieve the Pets, but the UI isn't updating and I ran out of time while diagnosing it.
+Looks like I still needed to set up a CORS policy to enable the client to communicate with the server.
 * I have started creating a PetRepository in the backend, but it hasn't been finished yet and isn't being used at the moment.